PatternsTechGit/PT_ClientSideAuthorization/README.md

 ### Step 3 : Create the Login Component

-To navigate the user for credentials information create a login component.
+We will create new component to navigate the user for credentials information e.g. login button, we will generate a new component using command as below:

 ```
 ng generate component Login